qusers/Q6/tests/test4/README.md

 This test follows an initial equilibration/heating protocol performed in 5 steps and then a dynamics run split into 5 identical steps.
-A total of 200ps are simulated after equilibration.
+A total of 4.2 ns are simulated after equilibration.

 The system is a simple ligand in a water sphere and the force-field used is the OPLSAA force field from Jorgensen's lab.